 Turbulence in international affairs is nothing new, but the diversity of challenges and opportunities facing the international community today rivals some of the most consequential periods in history.
 The United States Intelligence Community is responsible not only for monitoring current events, but also assessing the future strategic environment, looking around the turns and bends in international relations to see what might be coming in the years ahead.

-The Center on Global Energy Policy is pleased to present a panel of career intelligence officials and scholars who will offer their views, assessment, and outlook for geopolitics in the next 18 months.
-Focusing on topics as diverse as East Asia, Europe, cybersecurity and the Middle East, they will make brief presentations followed by a conversation moderated by Mike Dempsey, CGEP non-resident fellow and the former Acting Director for National Intelligence.
+On September 30, 2019, The Center on Global Energy Policy presented a panel of career intelligence officials and scholars who will offer their views, assessment, and outlook for geopolitics in the next 18 months.
+Focusing on topics as diverse as East Asia, Europe, cybersecurity and the Middle East, they made brief presentations followed by a conversation moderated by Mike Dempsey, CGEP non-resident fellow and the former Acting Director for National Intelligence.

 - Chris Almont, Defense Intelligence Officer for the Middle East